lakejs/lake-docs/guide/index.md

 ## Mathematical formula

 For the same reason as the `code block` feature, the `formula` feature is disabled by default.
-To activate it, simply add [KaTeX](https://katex.org/) to your code.
+Activate it by adding [KaTeX](https://katex.org/):

 ::: code-group